Beta — COLAClear is currently in beta. All reviews are free during the beta period. Results should be independently verified before submitting to TTB.

 Craft Distillers

-82.9% of domestic distillers filed 10 or fewer COLAs in 2025.3 Spirits labeling rules — class/type classifications, statements of composition, formula consistency — are among the most complex in the industry.4
+82.9% of domestic distillers filed 10 or fewer COLAs in 2025.3 Spirits labeling rules — class/type classifications, statements of composition (the TTB-approved description of a non-standard product), formula consistency — are among the most complex in the industry.4

 Importers